 - Whole-fat dairy, unprocessed meat, and dark chocolate are SFA-rich foods with a complex matrix (of nutrients) that are not associated with an increased risk of CVD.
 “The totality of available evidence does not support further limiting the intake of such foods.”

 - Though total saturated fat intake is not related to incidences of heart disease, substituting animal protein for animal fat may increase your risk of heart disease

 Studies Looking at Saturated Fat and Health Outcomes

 Here’s a rundown of the modern and some buried older studies that tell the real story of dietary fat intake and CVD risk.

-In this randomized control trial looking at the efficacy of replacing saturated fat with polyunsaturated fats researchers lowered cholesterol 14%.
+In this randomized control trial looking at the efficacy of replacing saturated fat with polyunsaturated fats, researchers lowered cholesterol by 14%.